Implementing emails in 2025: Outlook specifics for spacing and vertical alignment in tables

 In this part, I will discuss some rules and best practices you should keep in mind when implementing your layout for Outlook.

 When it comes to general reusable layouts in HTML and CSS, DIV element with padding and margin is the king.
-In Outlook, however, there are some limitations.
+But, in Outlook, there are some limitations.

 A bit about spacing in Outlook

-CSS spacing correctly applies only to table cells (TD) but unless you discard the extra table spacing (code sample below), there is no guarantee that you’ll get exactly the values you want.
+CSS spacing applies consistently only to table cells (<td>).
+However, unless you explicitly remove the extra table spacing (see the code sample below), you may still not get the exact spacing you expect.

 Building a container table